Reading Putin: Unbalanced or cagily preying on West's fears? - NewsBreak

 Reading Putin: Unbalanced or cagily preying on West's fears?

-WASHINGTON — (AP) — For two decades, Vladimir Putin has struck rivals as reckless, impulsive.
-But his behavior in ordering an invasion of Ukraine — and now putting Russia's nuclear forces on high alert — has some in the West questioning whether the Russian president has become dangerously unstable.
+For two decades, Vladimir Putin has struck rivals as reckless, impulsive.
+But his behavior in ordering an invasion of Ukraine — and now putting Russia 's nuclear forces on high alert — has some in the West questioning whether the Russian president has become dangerously unstable.

 In recent days, Putin has rambled on television about Ukraine, repeated conspiracy theories about neo-Nazism and Western aggression, berated his own foreign intelligence chief on camera from the other side of a high-domed Kremlin hall where he sat alone.
 Now, with the West's sanctions threatening to cripple Russia's already hobbled economy, Putin has ordered the higher state of readiness for nuclear weapons, blaming the sanctions and what he called “aggressive statements against our country.”